 World Record Holder

-I can’t remember the exact layout of the course or what I did on those last 4 holes but I remember finishing on 18- par.
-I’d beaten the world record by 2
+I can’t recall the precise arrangement of the course or my activities during the final four holes, but I recollect finishing with a par.
+I’d beaten the world record by two.

-The following Tuesday I picked up the photos and there it was a picture of my portable TV with the screenshot of my world beating score.
+On the Tuesday that followed, I retrieved the photos and discovered a snapshot of my portable TV, featuring a screenshot of my victorious score.

 No official world record for me!